-I am currently working on research proposals around the following key areas: domestic violence, elder abuse and gender based violence, older people and care homes and internationalising curriculum with a focus on healthcare programmes.
+I have research experience on the following key areas: domestic violence, elder abuse and gender based violence, older people and care homes and internationalising curriculum with a focus on healthcare programmes.
 I am engaged in collaborations with overseas partners in Brazil, South Africa and Malaysia.

 I welcome invitations for collaboration from colleagues within the UK and globally from nursing, midwifery and education disciplines.